Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If the user is logged in a add link button will be found at the top of the links tab on the article page.

-The user can open a add link form by selecting the button and close it by selecting it again.
+The user can open an add link form by selecting the button and close it by selecting it again.
 This form utilizes the [form validation feature](#form-validation).

-The state of the links are updated to add a link immediatly.
+The state of the links are updated to add a link immediately.

-On successfull or failed link additon a notification will be generated using the [notification feature](#notifications).
+On successful or failed link additon a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Add Link Screenshot</summary>